Standing Committees: Health & Human Services, Government Operations

 1st Sub.
 HB156 – Election Day Voter Registration Pilot Project (Chavez-Houck/Henderson): This would allow county and municipal elections officials to opt into a pilot program that would allow them to count provisional ballots cast by on Election Day new voters as both registration and ballot during the post-Election Day canvas, after the voter’s eligibility is verified.

 I have been working on this bill in one form or another for the past five years; it is my hope that as a pilot project, administrative concerns expressed by rural county clerks can be allayed and we can get statewide processing in place by 2017.
-I want to publically offer heartfelt thanks to my Senate Floor Sponsor, Sen. Deidre Henderson.
+I want to publicly offer heartfelt thanks to my Senate Floor Sponsor, Sen. Deidre Henderson.
 Originally opposed to the concept last year, she was an incredible champion for the pilot program and understands and appreciates the need for a failsafe for new prospective voters who thought they were registered and currently have no recourse to both register and have their vote count on Election Day.

 1st Sub.
 HB267 – Aging and Adult Services Amendments (Chavez-Houck/Shiozawa): This bill clarifies the power and duties of Adult Protective Services, placing in code the ability for APS to access important financial and health records of vulnerable adults who might be victims of fraud, abuse or neglect.
 It also allows city attorneys to access APS’s database to help expedite complaints of abuse, fraud or neglect.